Tag: reflection

 “…so that I am present among them.”
 (Exodus 25:8)

 It seems like a strange statement to us as Christians.
-Our theology talks about God’s omnipresence (God is everywhere), so a tent doesn’t really change that.
+Our theology talks about God’s omnipresence (God is everywhere), so a tent doesn’t really that.
 The tent was, however, the place set aside for meeting God.
-As part of the rhythm of the post-Egypt life for the Israelites, the Tent of Meeting was the center of movement of the entire for 40 years.
+As part of the rhythm of the post-Egypt for the Israelites, the Tent of Meeting was the center of movement of the entire for 40 years.

 After the clearing of the Promised Land, the Tent had a semi-permanent place, and still remained the primary place of .
 The aspect of being present may have been more along the lines of the focal point.
 Many years later, there were seers and prophets that didn’t necessarily reside near the Tent.
 They met with God in their own way.
 Ultimately, they too had to go to the Tent of Meeting for the annual worship events.

-It reflects the reality that humanity needs that kind of center.
+It reflects the reality that humanity needs that kind of physical center.
 As our lives become more digital, it is still to be determined whether humanity can really separate its psyche from the physical reality of existence.

 Diplomatic letters didn’t always have a physical meeting before.
 A personal letter, such as Paul’s, usually did, and we can see that it certainly did.
 Paul’s words to the Corinthians would be treated more seriously and intimately than an email, tweet, or Facebook post.